etstieber/Personal-Website/index.md

 ## About Me

-My name is Eric Stieber, and I'm a senior at Lehigh University Studying Finance.
-Upon graduation, I will be working at KPMG as a Financial Services Advisory Associate.
+My name is Eric Stieber, and I'm a senior at Lehigh University studying Finance.
+Upon graduation, I will be working at KPMG as a Financial Services Advisory Associate in New York City.

 <!-- Upload your own photo and change the path -->